How to Calculate the Interest Rate on Home Loans?-Banner_WC

 The important thing to note for Home Loan interest rate is that it is compounded interest and not simple interest.
 In other words, you don’t pay interest only on the principal amount, but you pay interest on the principal amount plus the interest accrued.

-To summarise, your Home Loan interest rate determines the EMI payments you will need to make and how expensive your entire housing loan may be.
+Home Loan interest rate determines the EMI payments you will need to make and what will be your total cost of borrowing the housing loan.

 There are two ways you can calculate the interest you will likely pay on your Home Loan: